-here $C_{v}$ total specific heat, $L_{\nu }^\infty$ is the energy sinks are the total neutrino luminosity, $L_{a}^\infty$ is the axion luminosity, $L_{\gamma }^\infty$ is surface photon luminosity, $T_{s}$ is the surface temperature and $T_b^{\infty}$ internal temperature. $L_{\gamma }^\infty$= $4\pi\sigma R^{2}(T_{s}^{\infty})^4$, with $\sigma$ as Stefan-Boltzmann's constant and $R$ is the radius of the star. $T_{s}^{\infty}$ = $T_{s}\sqrt{1-2GM/c^{2}R}$, Here infinity superscript means that the external observer is located at the infinity and measures these terms on the redshifted scale.
+Here $C_{v}$ specific heat, $L_{\nu }^\infty$ is the energy sinks are the total neutrino luminosity, $L_{a}^\infty$ is the luminosity of axions, $L_{\gamma }^\infty$ is luminosity of photons, $T_{s}$ is the surface temperature and $T_b^{\infty}$ internal temperature of the NS. $L_{\gamma }^\infty$= $4\pi\sigma R^{2}(T_{s}^{\infty})^4$, where $\sigma$ is Stefan-Boltzmann's constant and $R$ is the radius of the NS. $T_{s}^{\infty}$ = $T_{s}\sqrt{1-2GM/c^{2}R}$, here infinity superscript means that the external observer is located at the infinity and measures these terms on the redshifted scale.
 We have not included any heating mechanisms, $H=0$, in the above equation.
-For specific non-rotating NSs of mass $M \sim 1.4M_{\odot}$, $T_{s}^{\infty}/T_{s}$ $~\sim$ $0.7$.
-The NS cooling mechanisms~\cite{doi:10.1146/annurev.astro.42.053102.134013} is the key ingredient to study the hypothesis related to the axionic DM.
-The structure of heat blanketing envelopes (HBEs) may be affected by neutrino cooling mechanisms~\cite{refId01,potekhin2007heat,refId02,Potekhin_2003,2016MNRAS.459.1569B,10.1093/mnras/stu1102}.
+Specifically, for non-rotating NSs of mass $M \sim 1.4M_{\odot}$, $T_{s}^{\infty}/T_{s}$ $~\sim$ $0.7$.
+The NS cooling mechanisms~\cite{doi:10.1146/annurev.astro.42.053102.134013,PhysRevLett.106.081101} is the crucial ingredient to study the hypothesis related to the axionic DM.
+The structure of heat blanketing envelopes (HBEs) may be affected by neutrino cooling mechanisms~\cite{refId01,potekhin2007heat,potekhin2005magnetic,Potekhin_2003,beznogov2016diffusive,10.1093/mnras/stu1102}.
 The boundary of the HBEs is $\epsilon_b$ ($\rho_{b} \sim 10^{10}$ gm/cm$^3$) and magnetic field at HBEs is taken as $10^{13}$ Gauss.
-The composition of the HBEs includes iron or successive layers of iron, carbon, hydrogen, and helium.
-The Kramers formula, which determines the radiative opacity for a completely ionized, non-degenerate plasma made up of electrons and ions, gets modified in the presence of a magnetic field \cite{2016MNRAS.459.1569B,YAKOVLEV2004523}.
-Further, the heat blanketing layer of NSs will also strongly affect the electron thermal conductivity.
-In the presence of a magnetic field, the thermal conductivity of electrons considered for current calculations is given in~\cite{2016MNRAS.459.1569B,doi:10.1146/annurev.astro.42.053102.134013}.
-A detailed explanation is given in our previous work~\cite{Yadav:2022yqa}.
+The HBEs comprise iron or successive iron, carbon, hydrogen, and helium layers.
+The formula that determines the radiative opacity for a completely ionized, non-degenerate plasma is made up of electrons and ions and gets modified in the presence of a magnetic field \cite{beznogov2016diffusive,YAKOVLEV2004523}.
+Also, the heat blanketing layer of NSs will strongly affect the electron thermal conductivity.
+In the presence of a magnetic field, the thermal conductivity of electrons considered for current calculations is given in~\cite{beznogov2016diffusive,doi:10.1146/annurev.astro.42.053102.134013}.
+A detailed explanation is provided in our previous work~\cite{yadav2024thermal}.